 What Is Xylitol?

-Xylitol is naturally occurring in small amounts in many fruits and vegetables.
+Xylitol is naturally occurring in small amounts in many fruits and vegetables, we even produce small amounts in our bodies during normal metabolism.
 It is not an artificial sweetener.
-We even produce small amounts in our bodies during normal metabolism.

 Xylitol is about the same sweetness as sugar but with 40% less calories.
 It has a fresh sweetness with no after taste.
 It has a very low Glycemic index of between 7 -11 compared with sugar at 65 and doesn’t spike blood sugar levels.
 Therefore it's a great choice for diabetics.